JPCodeCraft/AlbionDataAvalonia/README.md

 # Features

-🧰 Collects ingame market data and ulpoads to [The Albion Online Data Project's](https://www.albion-online-data.com/) server
+🧰 Collects ingame market data and uploads to [The Albion Online Data Project's](https://www.albion-online-data.com/) server

 📬 Collect's market mail data and shows it to you, so you can get the prices you paid for / sold items